-- 52. Most self-supporting students will be those aged 25 or over on the start date of their course.
-A student will also be considered self-supporting if they have not yet reached the age of 25 and one or more of the following applies on the start date of their course: - They are married (see paragraphs 35-36).
+- 54. Most self-supporting students will be those aged 25 or over on the start date of their course.
+A student will also be considered self-supporting if they have not yet reached the age of 25 and one or more of the following applies on the start date of their course: - They are married (see paragraphs 35).
 This does not include situations where the student was married but that marriage broke down prior to the start date of the course. - They have no living parents. - They are caring for a child dependent on them. - They have supported themselves for periods aggregating no less than three years.
-This includes periods where the individual was either: - i In employment and earning equal to or more than current income support levels. - ii Supported by a partner with earnings equal to or more than current income support levels. - iii On a training programme operated by or on behalf of the Scottish Government, or Skills Development Scotland (SDS). - iv In receipt of unemployment benefit / jobseeker's allowance and / or can provide confirmation that they were available or registered for employment or actively seeking employment. - v In receipt of employment and support allowance, sickness benefit, invalidity pension, incapacity benefit, maternity allowance, severe disablement allowance, statutory sick pay or statutory maternity pay. - vi In receipt of income support. - vii In receipt of Universal Credit. - viii Living away from the parental home and can provide a copy of a formal rent agreement for the relevant period. - ix In receipt of housing benefit for the relevant period. - Caring for a person (adult or child) dependent on them.
+This includes periods where the individual was either: - i In employment and earning equal to or more than current income support levels. - ii Supported by a partner with earnings equal to or more than current income support levels. - iii On a training programme operated by or on behalf of the Scottish Government, or Skills Development Scotland (SDS). - iv In receipt of unemployment benefit/jobseeker's allowance and/or can provide confirmation that they were available or registered for employment or actively seeking employment. - v In receipt of employment and support allowance, sickness benefit, invalidity pension, incapacity benefit, maternity allowance, severe disablement allowance, statutory sick pay or statutory maternity pay. - vi In receipt of income support. - vii In receipt of Universal Credit. - viii Living away from the parental home and can provide a copy of a formal rent agreement for the relevant period. - ix Living away from the parental home and can provide a copy of a formal rent agreement for the relevant period. - x In receipt of housing benefit for the relevant period. - xi Caring for a person (adult or child) dependent on them.
 The college should look for evidence that the student has been the primary carer for an adult.
-OR - xi Estranged from their parents and can provide proof of this. - 53.
-The meaning of estrangement in this context means a permanent and irrevocable breakdown in the parental / child relationship.
-Colleges should note that a breakdown in family communication is not considered to be
+OR - xii Estranged from their parents and can provide proof of this.

-- estrangement and any award in this situation must take account of parental income. - 54.
-Proof of a permanent and irrevocable breakdown in the parental / child relationship should be established by a letter from a lawyer, a doctor, a head or guidance teacher, or from someone in authority who knows the family well enough to confirm the position.
-Colleges may wish / need to interview to establish this position.
-The organisation Stand Alone, although its focus is on the funding system in England and Wales, provides a helpful check list of the information that may be considered to support funding applications from students who are without parental support: Stand Alone checklist for supporting information - 55.
+- 55. The meaning of estrangement in this context means a permanent and irrevocable breakdown in the parental/child relationship.
+Colleges should note that a breakdown in family communication is not considered to be estrangement and any award in this situation must take account of parental income. - 56.
+Proof of a permanent and irrevocable breakdown in the parental/child relationship should be established by a letter from a lawyer, a doctor, a head or guidance teacher, or from someone in authority who knows the family well enough to confirm the position.
+Colleges may wish/need to interview to establish this position.
+The organisation Stand Alone provides a helpful check list of the information that may be considered to support funding applications from students who are without parental support: Stand Alone checklist for supporting information (colleges should align with the information relating to SAAS on this page). - 57.
 This list is neither exhaustive nor prescriptive and the onus is on the student to provide documentary evidence to prove they have self-supporting status.
 If there is insufficient evidence to prove this, then the college should consider that student under one of the other categories of support.